stride3d/stride-docs/en/manual/input/sensors.md

 * Compass
 * Gyroscope

-They inherit from @'Xenko.Input.ISensorDevice'.
+They inherit from @'Stride.Input.ISensorDevice'.

-Xenko creates a default instance for each sensor type.
-You can access each instance from the @'Xenko.Input.InputManager'.
+Stride creates a default instance for each sensor type.
+You can access each instance from the @'Stride.Input.InputManager'.

 Sensors are state-based.
 Each sensor instance is automatically updated every frame, and contains the value of the sensor just before the update.